PeilinJia/AcademicBench/README.md

 - API keys, `.env` files, and local debugging files

 This release focuses on the core benchmark construction and evaluation pipeline rather than raw data collection artifacts or temporary development files.

+All figures used for project illustration in this README are either author-created overview figures, generated from our own experimental results, or reconstructed as simplified toy examples for public demonstration.
+Original paper PDFs, original source-paper figures, and full benchmark images are not redistributed in this demo release.

 ---